-- An inflatable nylon bag (air bag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front air - The two side sensors are located on the lower portion of the b-pillar.
+- An inflatable nylon bag (air bag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front air bags. - The two side sensors are located on the lower portion of the occupied.
+The air bag was designed to inflate between the door panel and occupant to further enhance the protection provided occupants in side impact collisions.